Highest Astronomical Tide Line

 The frequently asked questions provide more information about how the data layer was created, what it should be used for, usage limitations and general information on tides in Maine.

-The highest astronomical tide data can be downloaded as shapefiles for use in any GIS software to perform further spatial analysis.
+The beach mapping shoreline change layers can be downloaded as shapefiles for use in any GIS software to perform further spatial analysis.

 Contact the Maine Geological Survey with questions at: email@example.com